 If you file your claim before Florida’s statute of limitations expires, you might be entitled to compensation if you suffer a traumatic brain injury, even a minor concussion.
 This law establishes a time limit for obtaining compensation for your injury that the courts will consider reasonable.

-According to Florida Statute Section 95.11, victims have four years from the accident’s date to file a lawsuit.
+According to Florida Statute Section 95.11, victims have two years from the accident’s date to file a lawsuit.
 Only your head injury lawyer in Fort Myers Beach will be able to provide information on potential exceptions if this time period has passed.
 Although delaying filing is never a good idea, you could still have time if your concussion symptoms are still present.

 Get a Free TBI Settlement Estimate in Fort Myers Beach Today